ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 # Overview

-This manual explains how to integrate Spring Data JPA with Hibernate 6.4 and an Altibase server using Spring Boot.
+This guide explains how to integrate Spring Data JPA with Hibernate 6.4 and an Altibase server using Spring Boot.

 The document is based on the following versions: